oracle/odpi/doc/src/functions/dpiConn.rst

     **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to begin.

+    **transactionTimeout** [IN] -- duration in seconds to wait for a transaction to become available for resumption when the flags parameter is one of DPI_TPC_BEGIN_RESUME or DPI_TPC_BEGIN_JOIN.
+When DPI_TPC_BEGIN_NEW is specified for the flags parameter, this parameter indicates the number of seconds the transaction can be inactive before it is automatically terminated by the system.

     **flags** [IN] -- one of the values from the enumeration :ref:`dpiTpcBeginFlags<dpiTpcBeginFlags>`.